-Universal Orlando has really outdone themselves in the theming department – the park is based on the culture of the Waturi people and everything in the park reflects their simple philosophy: Water is Life.
+Universal Orlando has outdone itself in the theming department – the park is based on the culture of the Waturi people and everything in the park reflects their simple philosophy: Water is Life.
 Life is Joy.
 Here, check it out:

 The aesthetic of Volcano Bay falls in line perfectly with the story and the overall theme.
-It all works together so perfectly and the little details really come together…you’ll notice as soon as you step inside.
+It all works together so perfectly and the little details come together…you'll notice as soon as you step inside.
 Your kids might not but you definitely will.

 Like really super-duper early.
 You'll get early admission if you're staying at one of the Universal Orlando Resort hotels.
-At the time of our visit, Volcano Bay was allowing resort guests in an hour before the park’s official opening.
-The Family Forward group was granted extra early access, and let me tell you, waking my kids up before 6:00 a.m. to go to a water park was kind of surreal experience.
+At the time of our visit, Volcano Bay was allowing resort guests in an hour before the park's official opening.
+Check with your vacation planner or call the resort directly to ask what the current policy is.

 Volcano Bay has plenty of seating but much of it is in the full sun, which is a no-no for pasty white girls like me.
-If you want premium seating (essentially a lounge chair with a canopy and a safe for your valuables, eliminating the need for a locker rental) or if you’re looking to do the big splurge on a cabana, you’ll want to book at least two weeks in advance…a month is probably even better.
-Volcano Bay is newly opened and I believe they’re still working some of the kinks out with their seating reservations system, so give yourself plenty of time and keep checking back if the seating you want isn’t available.
-It might just be that reservations haven’t opened for the day you’re visiting at the time you called.
+If you want premium seating (essentially a lounge chair with a canopy and a safe for your valuables, eliminating the need for a locker rental) or if you're looking to do the big splurge on a cabana, you'll want to book at least two weeks in advance.

 If you're not doing premium seating, you're going to want to hustle to snag your seats and lockers as soon as you get through the gates.
 The seats in the shade and the larger lockers will go quickly, so make sure you make getting a place to sit and stow your belongings a priority.
 Trust me, you're going to be tempted to look around and ooh and ahh over the beautiful and lush scenery but there will be time for that later.